 After breakfast on day four of this Kruger & Private Reserve Camping Safari, we travel to the Moholoholo Rehabilitation Centre.
 The wildlife centre cares for injured and orphaned wild animals and birds.
 At Moholoholo we get a close look at the residents, including lions and leopards.
 You can see servals, lynxes, honey badgers, eagles, vultures, wild dogs and various other baby animals that may be at the centre when you visit.

 This is an excellent opportunity to spot any elusive animals that may have evaded us so far, and by now your game spotting skills will be sharper.
-Your game ranger will take you in search of wildlife action in the bush and help you to locate the fascinating birds and animals of Kruger Park.
+Your guide takes you in search of wildlife action, pointing out the birds and animals of Kruger Park.

 Up early on the last day of our Wildlife Camping Safari in South Africa, we make our way into the bush on foot (weather permitting).
 This guided nature walk gives you the opportunity to get up close to the flora and fauna of the reserve, finding out more about the insects, plants, small animals and birds of the micro-ecosystem.